r0bertinski/cakeDocker/README.md

-CakePHP dockerized is a basic cake php blog skeleton using containers.
+CakePHP dockerized is a basic cakePHP blog skeleton using containers.

 ## Description

-SWitch between branches and find the cakePHP version desired.
+Switch between branches and find the cakePHP version desired (currently only V2.X available).

 ## Get Support!